Toadstool-Stipe/SassCast/interview_format.md

 * Closing remarks

 ## Hardware/software
 SassCast interviewes are conducted online via Skype.
-A guest is requires to have a Skype account for the interview.
-It is recomended that the guest use a headset to reduce noise or at least be in a quiet room when speaking into their computer mic.
+A guest is required to have a Skype account for the interview.
+It is recomended that the guest use a headset mic to reduce noise.
+If a headset mic is not available, SassCast requests that the interviewee be in a quiet room when speaking into their computer mic.

 ##Time cues and post interview editing
 Rarely will these interviewes be posted 'as is'.
 Dead air, the occasional 'uncomfortable moment' and those pesky flubs and gaffes will be edited out.
 At any time if the guest feels that they trailed off and said something that they feel unconfortable about, please alert the host.